-There are 3 car parks (P1, P2, P3) with reserved and mixed spots depending on the flow of cars and RV’s.
-When parking spots sell out or with no reservation the access to the lake road is closed and one needs to leave their car further behind, for example at the Segheria-Ferrara car park (see map above).
+When parking spots sell out or without reservation the access to the lake road is closed and one needs to leave their car further behind, for example at the Segheria-Ferrara car park (see map above).

 Book your parking spot at Lake Braies online here.